dgraph-io/dgraph-docs/content/enterprise-features/access-control-lists.md

 {{% notice "note" %}}
 This feature was introduced in [v1.1.0](https://github.com/dgraph-io/dgraph/releases/tag/v1.1.0).
-The `dgrapch acl` command is deprecated and will be removed in a future release.
+The `dgraph acl` command is deprecated and will be removed in a future release.
 ACL changes can be made by using the `/admin` GraphQL endpoint on any Alpha node.
 {{% /notice %}}

 Access Control List (ACL) provides access protection to your data stored in